ManchesterJavaCommunity/jmanc/index.md

 ### Cost

 We are providing the unconference to you free of charge.
-Please register for your free ticket [here](link).
+You can fidn more info about how to register for your free ticket [here](/tickets).

 All we ask is that if you register for a ticket you do indeed plan to attend.
 We are aware circumstances change so if you have registered but can no longer make it then please let us know.